jholdstock/Decred-Bug-Bounty-Proposal/README.md

 Since we cannot predict the types of vulnerabilities and their severity it is not possible to have a fixed payout limit.
 But based on past trends and other bug bounty programs I predict that this would not cross **100000 USD for 6 months**.

-Note: (Since we suggest the treasury spend the money directly any excess will be available for other proposals and spending's)
+Note: (Since we suggest the treasury spend the money directly any excess will be available for other proposals and spending)

 **When and Duration:**